Parramatta River railway bridge, Meadowbank: Heritage listing

-The Meadowbank-Rhodes bridge is one of twelve double lattice girder bridges that survive substantially intact in the NSW railway system.
+The bridge is one of twelve double lattice girder bridges that survive substantially intact in the NSW railway system.
 As such it is of exceptional heritage significance as evidence of a short lived but highly popular approach to bridge design in which the spanning girders were reinforced by a lattice of bars, adjusted to suit changing structural forces.
 This bridge is the largest double track lattice girder bridge to be prefabricated in England for export to Australia and has significant variations on the standardised design.
 The bridge is one of the most architecturally impressive nineteenth century Australian railway structures.
 A unity in design, lively detail, skilful use of materials and fine workmanship is displayed by the bridge and its abutments.
 The Meadowbank-Rhodes bridge is an exceptional piece of early Australian railway engineering.

-Meadowbank Rail Bridge over Parramatta River was listed on the New South Wales State Heritage Register on 2 April 1999.
+It was listed on the New South Wales State Heritage Register on 2 April 1999.